Original Air Date: November 27, 1959

 - Suzanne Lloyd…..Maya The Cat Girl/Miss Thomas

 - Suzanne Lloyd (1932/1933-present) is a Canadian-American actress.
 She had a recurring role as Raquel Toledano in the classic Zorro television series.
+For this episode of The Twilight Zone, she later recalled practicing extensively in order to get her character’s maniacal laugh just right.
 She also appeared in shows like Gunsmoke, Bonanza, Perry Mason, Have Gun – Will Travel, and others.
 She retired from acting in 1974 and as far as I can tell, she is still alive as of the time of this writing.

-- Russell Trent (1902-1972) also appeared in The Jack Benny Program, Rawhide, Perry Mason, The Lone Ranger, and other television shows.
+- Russell Trent (1902-1972) also appeared in shows like The Jack Benny Program, Rawhide, Perry Mason, The Lone Ranger, and other television shows.
+This was Trent’s only Twilight Zone episode.

 - Richard Conte…..Edward Hall